harness/developer-hub/docs/continuous-delivery/cd-execution/kubernetes-executions/deploy-manifests-using-apply-step.md

 You can also add a Values YAML values and/or files in the Kubernetes Apply Step **Override Value**.

-### Override Priority
+### Override priority

-At Pipeline runtime, Harness compiles a single Values YAML for the deployment using all of the Values YAML files you have set up across the stage's Service, Environment, and Kubernetes Apply.
+At pipeline runtime, Harness compiles a single Values YAML for the deployment using all of the Values YAML files you have set up across the stage's Service, Environment, and Kubernetes Apply.

 Harness merges all of the Values YAML values/files into one file.